AdobeDocs/experience-platform.en/help/landing/governance-privacy-security/customer-managed-keys/ui-set-up.md

 >[!NOTE]
 >
->If you selected the RSA-HSM key type and have the Managed-HSM Key Vault tier, then you must select **[!DNL Managed HSM Crypto Service Encryption User]** user role.
+>If you selected the RSA-HSM key type and have the [!DNL Managed-HSM Key Vault] tier, then you must select **[!DNL Managed HSM Crypto Service Encryption User]** user role.

 ![The [!DNL Microsoft Azure] dashboard with the [!DNL Key Vault Crypto Service Encryption User] highlighted.](../../images/governance-privacy-security/customer-managed-keys/select-role.png)